At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

 Your guides will put your safety first, so listen to their advice if they’re worried about weather conditions or your health.
 Don’t take any chances.

-Huayna Potosi itinerary
+Huayna Potosi day by day itinerary

-Day 1: La Paz – Base Camp (4,700m) – Glacier training – Base Camp
+Day 1: La Paz – Base Camp – Glacier training – Base Camp

-You’ll settle in, drop off your gear and have a quick lunch.
 In the afternoon, you’ll walk from Base Camp to a nearby glacier.
 Here, you’ll put on all your climbing gear and practice walking in your crampons.

 Once you’re comfortable with the technical aspects, you can climb the ice wall.
 You’ll then make your way back down to Base Camp.

 Day 1 is very relaxed compared to days 2 and 3.
-But it’s still an important day for acclimatization and touching up on your skills needed for the technical sections.

 Note: If you’re doing the 2-day itinerary (not 3 days), you will skip this afternoon’s training.
 Instead, you will go straight to High Camp on day 1 and not spend the night at Base Camp.

-Day 2: Base Camp (4,700m)- High Camp (5,200m)
+Day 2: Base Camp – High Camp

-On day 2, you’ll climb from Huayna Potosi Base Camp to High Camp with all your gear.
+On day 2, you’ll climb from Huayna Potosi Base Camp (4,700m) to High Camp (5,200m) with all your gear.

-Day 3: High Camp (5,200m) – Huayna Potosi Summit (6,088m) – Base Camp – La Paz
+Day 3: High Camp – Huayna Potosi Summit – La Paz

-Day 3 is the most challenging: the summit climb.
+Day 3 is the most challenging: the summit climb (6,088m).

 You’ll start your trek at 1 am and continue for 6 hours to the summit.

-Your harness will be attached to your guide and climbing buddy for safety reasons.
-The first 5 hours are in the dark.
+The first 5 hours of hiking are in the dark.
 But at least you won’t see what’s coming!

 The final stretch to the summit is the most intense, but no hectic technical climbing is involved.